How to protect your cash flow from bad debt

 It’s arguably never been more important to know your customers before offering credit terms.

 Credit checks offer a valuable way of establishing the creditworthiness of your customers.
-Remember that this is essential for all new customers, but you should also regularly check existing customers as their position could change at any time.
+Remember that this is essential for all new customers, and you should also regularly check existing customers as their position could change at any time – especially in the current climate.

 Credit insurance acts as a safeguard against the risks of bad debt by protecting cash flow from debtor insolvency or protracted default.